 To build a gospel community that is intentionally “spiritually diverse,” cross-cultural and neighborhood-centered for the good of our neighbors and the glory of Jesus Christ in Columbia Heights, Mount Pleasant, Adams Morgan, Petworth, and beyond.

-We long for Columbia Heights, Mount Pleasant, and Adams Morgan to flourish not only spiritually but also socially, culturally, economically—in every sphere of life.
-To that end, we are striving to be a community of good neighbors in our words and actions as we ourselves discover, and continually re-discover, how God has been a true neighbor toward us through Jesus.
+We long for these local neighborhoods in Washington, DC to flourish not only spiritually but also socially, culturally, economically—indeed, in every sphere of life!
+To that end, we’re striving to be a community of good neighbors in our words and actions as we ourselves discover, and continually re-discover, how God has been a true neighbor toward us through Jesus.
 This story of the gospel (“good news”) — that Jesus, out of his own gracious initiative, lived, died, and rose to life to make all things new — empowers everything we are and do as a community.

 This includes our commitment to be a gospel community, a spiritual family being changed by the grace of Jesus Christ; a spiritually diverse community, walking with those who have honest questions and doubts about the Christian faith; a cross-cultural community, gathering an ethnically mixed group of people who are forming intentional, caring, reciprocal, and sometimes messy, relationships of reconciliation; and a neighbor-loving community, serving our neighborhood and loving our local neighbors—especially the poor and marginalized—with compassion, justice, and joy.

 In short, our aim is not simply to build a church, but rather, through the church, to build a great neighborhood.
 Because we believe that taking a self-sacrificial, loving interest in the lives of those immediately around us—which the grace of Jesus uniquely compels us to do—can effect radical, lasting change in the neighborhood.